adrienycart/MLM_decoding/README.md

 Additional material (figures, sound examples...) can be found on this webpage: [http://c4dm.eecs.qmul.ac.uk/ycart/ismir19.html](http://c4dm.eecs.qmul.ac.uk/ycart/ismir19.html)

 ## Installation
 The easiest way to install is using an environment manager like conda.
 We have tested the code with tensorflow 1.11, but other versions may work as well.
-Simply run the following commands:
+To install, run the following commands:

 ```
 conda create -n blending python=3.6 tensorflow=1.11 numpy=1.15.4